xylous/grzegorz/README.md

     the list.

     Secondly, syllable stress marks (`.`, `ˌ`, `ˈ`) are kept.
-You can use the `--ignore-stress` to discard them when generating minimal pairs.
+You can use the `--ignore-stress` flag to discard them when generating minimal pairs.

 - `makedeck`, which takes the output file of `generate` and creates an Anki deck package (`./grzegorz-anki-deck.apkg`) which you can import from inside